 Have you ever wondered what’s actually in a typical fast food burger and fries?
 The answer is a lot—a lot of calories, and tons of fat.
 Consider this.
-A double Whopper with cheese, king size fry and king size coke at Burger King rings in at almost 2,100 calories and 100 grams of fat.
+A Double Whopper® with cheese, large size fry and large size Coke® at Burger King® rings in at almost 2,100 calories and 100 grams of fat.
 That’s all your calories and more than your share of fat for the day in just one meal!
-Conversely, a home packed turkey sandwich on wheat bread with baked potato chips and a diet soda totals about 500 calories and about six grams of fat.
+Conversely, a home packed turkey sandwich on wheat bread with baked potato chips and an ice tea totals about 500 calories and about six grams of fat.

-Anyway you slice it, packing a moderately healthy lunch from home will almost always beat the fast food competition hands down when it comes to nutrition.
+Anyway you slice it, packing a moderately healthy lunch from home will almost always beat the fast food competition hands down.

-Benefit #2: Brown Bag And Get More Done
+Benefit #2: Brown Bag And Get More Time to Relax

 Benefit #3: You’ll Save Big Bucks

-Here’s a newsflash, eating out is expensive!
+Here’s a newsflash: eating out is expensive!
 Have you ever really considered how much you spend on eating out for lunch?
 The calculation is pretty simple.
-Take an average meal price of seven dollars and multiply it by 20 (the approximate number of working days in a month).
+Take an average meal price of seven dollars (and that’s on the low-side) and multiply it by 20 (the approximate number of working days in a month).
 That’s $140 a month, and almost $1,700 per year.
-That’s enough money to buy two round trip plane tickets to Europe or lease a brand new economy car.
-When you sit back and consider it, that’s a lot of money to save just by packing a lunch to work.
+When you sit back and consider it, that’s a lot of money to save just by packing a lunch for work.

-There’s no doubt that brown-bagging your lunch requires a little more effort than hitting a local drive through, or standing in line at the company cafeteria.
+There’s no doubt that brown-bagging your lunch requires a little more effort than hitting a local drive thru, or standing in line at the company cafeteria.
 But as we’ve seen, brown bagging—because it’s cheaper and healthier—pays big dividends in the long run.
-Given the extra effort required, the following tips can help you brown bag it better.
+Here are some quick and easy tips that will help you pack tasty and healthy mid-day meals.

-Most people forget about salads when it comes to brown bagging.
-And by being creative with your greens, you can create a healthy masterpiece that’ll make your colleague envious.
-One thing to watch out for, however, is those creamy salad dressings that add fat and calories along with their flavor.
-Try using reduced fat dressings or take some of the fat out of your current dressings by using mild vinegar such as balsamic or rice wine, or combine wine vinegar with fruit juice or stock.
+Go Green: Most people forget about salads when it comes to brown bagging.
+And by being creative with your greens, you can create a healthy masterpiece that will make your colleague envious.
+One thing to watch out for, however, are those creamy salad dressings that add fat and calories along with their flavor.
+Your best salad dressing bet?
+A little extra virgin olive oil with a little balsamic vinegar.
+Healthy and delicious!

-Soups can make for a tantalizing lunch with low calories, but plenty of punch.
+Select Super Soups: Soups can make for a tantalizing lunch with low calories, but plenty of punch.
 There are literally thousands of soup ideas floating around, and they’re a great way to use your leftovers.
 Don’t have access to a microwave?
 Don’t worry.
-Heat your soups before heading off to work and use a thermos instead of your brown bag.
+Heat your soups before heading off to work and use a thermos to keep them warm until lunchtime.

-Using and tossing those brown bags is just another expense you can do with out.
+Upgrade Your Brown Bag: Using and tossing those brown bags is costly to your pocket book and the environment.
 Invest in a thermal lined lunch bag.
-Using it with a small ice pack at the bottom of your bag will keep your food colder and safer, for longer period of time.
+Using it with a small ice pack at the bottom of your bag will keep your food colder and safer, for a longer period of time.